kstenerud/dogma/kbnf_v1.md

 ### Concatenation

-The concatenation operation evaluates the left expression, and then the right.
+The concatenation operation matches the left expression, and then the right (both must match in their proper order for the full expression to match).
 The operator symbol is `&` (think of it as meaning "x and then y").

 ```kbnf
 concatenate = expression & TOKEN_SEP & '&' & TOKEN_SEP & expression;